bar9/rust-course-2025-11-20/mdbook/src/day3/14_embedded_foundations.md

 - Build a circular buffer for continuous sensor data collection
 - Calculate statistics without dynamic allocation

-## Building on Chapter 13
+## Task: Build Memory-Efficient Temperature Storage

-In the last chapter, we read individual temperature values from the ESP32-C3.
-Now we need to:
+In Chapter 13, we successfully read temperature values from the ESP32-C3's built-in sensor.
+Now we need to build a system that can:

+**Your Mission:**
-1. **Store multiple readings** for trend analysis
+1. **Store multiple readings** in a fixed-size circular buffer
-2. **Calculate statistics** like average and min/max
+2. **Calculate statistics** (average, min, max) without heap allocation
-3. **Manage memory carefully** in our 320KB RAM environment
+3. **Use only 2 bytes per temperature** reading (vs 4 bytes for f32)
+4. **Handle buffer overflow** gracefully with circular behavior
+5. **Monitor memory usage** and system performance

+**Why This Matters:**
+This chapter teaches essential embedded patterns:
+- Memory-efficient data structures
+- Fixed-capacity collections with `heapless`
+- Const generics for compile-time configuration
-4. **Do this efficiently** without heap allocation
+- Statistics without dynamic allocation

-This is where embedded programming differs from desktop development - we need to think about every byte of memory!

 ## Understanding no_std: The Embedded Reality